glipR/brains4bots/_posts/2021-01-01-dictionaries.md

 ## Dictionaries

-In the last lesson, with lists, remember that in some puzzles, we needed to search through the list to find a particular item.
+On the last page, with lists, remember that in some puzzles, we needed to search through the list to find a particular item.
 For example, in the Locations puzzle:

 <div class="code_container" markdown="1">